stefanjudis/pwt-workshop/lessons/02-writing-tests/09-project-setup.md

 ## You made it!

 If you have anymore questions, let me know!

 Here are some more resources:

 - [Checkly Playwright tips](https://www.checklyhq.com/learn/headless/)
 - [Checkly weekly Playwright YT tip](https://www.youtube.com/channel/UCJ4R8axyKuPZdJ7lFll3SKQ)
 - [The Playwright community](https://playwright.dev/community/welcome#community-discord)

+Have run fun and happy end to end testing!